Data linkage algebra, data linkage dynamics, and priority rewriting: Introduction

-In the line of research carried on, the view is taken that the behaviours exhibited by sequential programs on execution are threads as considered in basic thread algebra. \footnote {In~\cite{BL02a}, basic thread algebra is introduced under the name basic polarized process algebra.
-Prompted by the development of thread algebra~\cite{BM04c}, which is a design on top of it, basic polarized process algebra has been renamed to basic thread algebra. } A thread proceeds by performing actions in a sequential fashion.
-A thread may perform certain actions for the purpose of interacting with some service provided by an execution environment.
-When processing an action performed by a thread, a service affects that thread by returning a reply value to the thread at completion of the processing of the action.
-In the setting of basic thread algebra, the use mechanism is introduced in~\cite{BM04c} to allow for this kind of interaction.
+We take the view that the behaviours produced by sequential programs under execution are threads as considered in basic thread algebra~\cite{BL02a} (see also \cite[Chapter~2]{BM12b}). \footnote {In~\cite{BL02a}, basic thread algebra is introduced under the name basic polarized process algebra.
+Prompted by the development of thread algebra~\cite{BM04c}, which is a design on top of it, basic polarized process algebra has been renamed to basic thread algebra. } These threads represent in a direct way the behaviours produced by instruction sequences under execution.
+A thread proceeds by performing actions in a sequential fashion.
+Upon each action performed by a thread, a reply from the execution environment, which takes the action as an instruction to be processed, determines how the thread proceeds.
+In~\cite{BP02a}, basic thread algebra has been extended with services, which represent an abstract view on the behaviours exhibited by the components of an execution environment that are capable of processing particular instructions independently, and use and apply operators, which have to do with the effects of the interaction between threads and services that takes place during instruction processing (see also~\cite[Chapter~3]{BM12b}).

 The state changes and replies that result from performing the actions of data linkage dynamics can be achieved by means of services.
-In the current paper, we also explain how basic thread algebra can be combined with data linkage dynamics by means of the use mechanism such that the whole can be used for studying issues concerning the use of dynamic data structures in programming.
+In the current paper, we explain how basic thread algebra extended with services and use operators can be combined with data linkage dynamics such that the whole can be used for studying issues concerning the use of dynamic data structures in programming.

+Data linkage dynamics is an upgrade of molecular dynamics, which was first described in~\cite{BB02a}.
+The name molecular dynamics refers to the molecule metaphor used to explain the model.
+By that, there is no clue in the name itself to what it stands for.
+To remedy this defect, the upgrade has been renamed to data linkage dynamics.
+The upgrading is mainly concerned with the features to deal with values and the features to reclaim garbage.
+In data linkage dynamics, calculations in a non-trivial finite meadow~\cite{BBP13a,BT07a,BR07a}, such as a finite field with the multiplicative inverse operation made total by imposing that the multiplicative inverse of zero is zero, can be done.
+The features to reclaim garbage include: full garbage collection, restricted garbage collection (as if reference counts are used), safe disposal of potential garbage, and unsafe disposal of potential garbage.